Zomig

 Frequently Asked Questions

-Can I take Zomig during the aura phase of my migraine?
+When should I take Zomig during a migraine?

 Dr. Ross Elledge